-- 4.1 The voting membership of the Committee shall be: - Non-Executive Member or their nominated deputy (Chair). - Non-Executive Member or their nominated deputy (Deputy Chair). - The Chief of System Assurance and Corporate Services or their nominated deputy. - One NHS Trust/Foundation Trust Partner Member - One PMS Partner Member - One Local Authority Partner Member - One Healthwatch representative from Bedford Borough, Central Bedfordshire, Luton and Milton Keynes
+- 4.1 The voting membership of the Committee shall be: - Non-executive member or their nominated deputy (Chair). - Non-executive member or their nominated deputy (Deputy Chair). - The Chief of Assurance and Corporate Services or their nominated deputy. - One NHS trust/foundation trust partner member - One PMS Partner Member - One local authority partner member - One Healthwatch representative from Bedford Borough, Central Bedfordshire, Luton and Milton Keynes - 4.2 The non-voting membership of the Committee shall be:

-- 4.3 The non-voting membership of the Committee shall be: - A nominated Voluntary Community Social Enterprise representative. - A clinician or care professional linked to the NHS Bedfordshire, Luton and Milton Keynes ICB Health and Care Senate. - ICB Chief Transformation Officer - 4.4 The Committee may also invite attendees who are not drawn from the Board of the ICB.
-Attendees will receive advanced copies of the notice, agenda, and papers for meetings.
+- A nominated voluntary community and social enterprise representative. - A clinician or care professional linked to the NHS Bedfordshire, Luton and Milton Keynes ICB Health and Care Senate. - ICB Chief Operating Officer - 4.3 The Committee may also invite participants who are not drawn from the Board of the ICB.
+Participants will receive advanced copies of the notice, agenda, and papers for meetings.
 They may be invited to attend any or all the meetings, or part(s) of a meeting by the Chair.
 Any such person may be invited, at the discretion of the Chair, to ask questions and address the meeting but may not vote. - 4.4 The Committee may from time to time vary both its voting and non-voting membership for fixed periods of no more than six months to address emerging priorities.
-Variation of voting membership must be approved by the ICB.
+Variation of voting membership must be approved by the Board of the ICB.